gen-mind/cognix/docs/cognix-code-gen.md

 [![join our community on Slack](https://img.shields.io/badge/Join%20our%20community%20on%20Slack-Invite-orange)](https://join.slack.com/t/cognixgroup/shared_invite/zt-2kbtcnys6-ZW3IjxeE~ZozZ8if6m0NWg)

 </div>
-CogniX is a generic Retrieval-Augmented Generation (RAG) software capable of transforming various industries by leveraging AI
+Hey there!
+We're Gian and Michael,  We’re excited to have you here!

+CogniX is an AI code generator that creates entire features or extensive code blocks by analyzing your existing codebase.
+It mimics your project's style, rules, and patterns, ensuring new code aligns seamlessly with your standards—automatically generating front-end, back-end, database, and more based on your prompts.
 <br />

 ## `Features`

-An advanced AI platform that integrates seamlessly with your environment, offering capabilities such as:
+An advanced AI code generator that can integrate seamlessly with your development environment, offering capabilities such as:

-- Connects to your data sources: Google Drive, OneDrive, Slack, GitHub, GitLab, Jira, Azure DevOps, and more.
+- **Connects to your repo, GitHub, GitLab, Jira, Azure DevOps**
-- Performs advanced semantic search and reasoning across your organization's data.
+- **Generates entire features, APIs, and complex code structures**
-- Generates content based on your unique data and knowledge base.
+- **Adheres to your project's style, rules, and patterns**
-- Supports personalized learning and educational content creation.
-- Automates summarization of lengthy documents and reports.
-- Integrates with existing tools and platforms via easy-to-setup connectors.
+- **Instructable via easy-to-setup connectors:**
-- Connects to your repo, GitHub, GitLab, Jira, Azure DevOps
+  - - **Analyzes all the code in your repo**
+  - - **Learns from your Google Drive**
+  - - **Understands files from your OneDrive**

 Capable of:
 - **Automating feature development**